robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 <h3 id="blockquote">Blockquotes</h3>

-Markup uses email-style `>` characters for blockquoting.
-If you're familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markup.
+Markdown uses email-style `>` characters for blockquoting.
+If you're familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markdown.
 It looks best if you hard wrap the text and put a `>` before every line:

     > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,